Online Dietician Degree Information with Curriculum Overview

 Most online master's degree programs are about six semesters long, involving coursework and research in topics like food and culture or nutrition of the life-cycle.
 These programs are designed for those who already have bachelor's degrees and work experience in the field.
 Schools typically require prospective graduate students to already be Registered Dieticians (RDs) or at least be eligible for this designation prior to admission.

-The curriculum for these master's degree programs focuses on advancing dietetic professionals' knowledge and skills in the areas of nutrition, health and wellness, statistics and research analysis.
-There is usually a core set of courses all students must take and then a designated set of hours for dietetics-related electives.
-This gives students the opportunity to focus their graduate studies in a certain area, such as food service management or public health nutrition.
+The master's-level curriculum focuses on advancing dietetic professionals' knowledge and skills in the areas of nutrition, health and wellness, statistics and research analysis.
+Students can focus their graduate studies in a certain area, such as food service management or public health nutrition.
 Schools may offer online students the option to complete a thesis, research project or comprehensive exam to finish their programs.
 In some cases, these culminating activities may require online students to participate on-campus.

 Online Learning Methods